Naliaka/datastreaming_kafka_Spark_Python_2020_UDACITY/README.md

 - Analyze San Francisco Crime Rate with Apache Spark Streaming: real-world dataset, extracted from Kaggle, on San Francisco crime incidents, and you will provide statistical analyses of the data using Apache Spark Structured Streaming. tools: python, Kafka, Spark Streaming.

+## Licence
+This work is licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.
+Please refer to Udacity Terms of Service for further information.